-SEARAILS is an Original Equipment Manufacturer for the CT-ELEKTRONIX DCX65 DCC controller, and will install this controller in some of its locomotives.
-Each will have the SEARAILS OEM decal identifying its OEM installation.
+SEARAILS is an Original Equipment Manufacturer for the CT-ELEKTRONIX DCX65 DCC controller, and will install this controller in SEARAILS locomotives that have the correct space available for installation.

-SEARAILS will only use the the DCX65 in its own products, and will NOT resell the DCX65 separately as a retail product.
+SEARAILS will NOT resell the DCX65 separately as a retail product.

-The CT-ELEKTRONIX DCX65 DCC controller is an optional purchase only when installed in the original locomotive purchase.
-When in stock, a PayPal "BUY NOW" button will be available on the Locomotive page.
+When an eligible DCC locomotive is in stock, a PayPal "BUY NOW" button will be available on the locomotive page.

 JMRI's Decoder Pro already supports the CT Elektronix DCX decoders, and loads the appropriate menus in the programmer when you attach the decoder to the SPROG.

 CV8 identifies the manufacturer of the DCC decoder (not the manufacturer of the locomotive.)
 It is NOT TO BE CHANGED.
 The other CVs are used to customize various functions, and all come pre-set with default values.
 For instance:

 the locomotive number; most DCC decoders come pre-set to "3".
 The locomotive buyer will change this to their own number after purchase.